ToxicFrog/doom-mods/gun-bonsai/README.md

 ### Indestructable

-If you have my other mod, [Indestructable](../indestructable), installed, Gun Bonsai will add an `Indestructable` upgrade to the player upgrade pool that lets you earn extra lives by taking damage once you select it.
-It will do this only if the "starting lives" and "extra lives at level start" settings are both 0.
+If you have my other mod, [Indestructable](../indestructable), installed, you can turn on `Gun Bonsai integration` in its settings, which will add an `Indestructable` upgrade to the player upgrade pool that lets you earn extra lives by taking damage.

 ### Score mods (including LazyPoints, MetaDoom, and Reelism)